srosca/wiicopter/readme.md

 Wii Fit Balance Board/Wii Remote -> [Osculator](http://www.osculator.net) -> This (node wiicopter.js) -> NodeCopter

+[Video of @juliancheal and @sammachin using it](http://telly.com/A56FVW) - including Julian making use of the emergency cut out :)

 ## Connecting to the Controllers

 To get the data from the controllers I've used [Osculator](http://www.osculator.net) for OS X. The file WiiCopter.oscd is a configuration that should work.